-In accordance with our minimum share ownership guidelines, each of our executive officers is required to maintain a minimum equity investment in Ventas based upon a multiple (ranging from three to five times) of such executive officer’s base salary.
-Executive officers must achieve the minimum equity investment within five years from becoming subject to the guidelines and, until such time, must retain at least 60% on a pre-tax basis, or approximately 100% on an after-tax basis (assuming a 40% tax rate), of the common stock granted to the executive officer or purchased by the executive officer through the exercise of stock options.
-All of our executive officers are currently in compliance with the minimum stock ownership guidelines, subject to transition rules.
+In accordance with our minimum share ownership guidelines, each of our executive officers is required to maintain a minimum equity investment in Ventas based upon a multiple (ranging from three to six times) of such executive officer’s base salary.
+Executive officers must achieve the minimum equity investment within five years from becoming subject to the guidelines and, until such time, must retain at least 60% on a pre-tax basis, or approximately 100% on an after-tax basis (assuming a 40% tax rate), of the shares of common stock granted to the executive officer or purchased by the executive officer through the exercise of stock options.
+All of our executive officers are currently in compliance with the minimum stock ownership guidelines.

 Share Withholding Program

 We maintain a share withholding program under our equity incentive plans that enables our employees to elect to have shares withheld to satisfy their minimum tax withholding obligations upon the vesting of restricted stock or the exercise of stock options.
-If an executive officer participates in our Share Withholding Program, the tax withholding will be disclosed on a Form 4 as a disposition of the withheld shares.
+If an executive officer elects to withhold shares, the tax withholding will be disclosed on a Form 4 as a disposition of the withheld shares.

-Our Securities Trading Policy and Procedures requires preclearance of any 10b5-1 plan by our Legal Department and provides that executive officers may enter into, modify or terminate a 10b5-1 plan only during an open trading window and while not in possession of material non-public information.
-Moreover, any 10b5-1 plan must include a waiting period of no less than 30 days between establishment or modification of the plan and any transaction pursuant to the plan.
+Our Securities Trading Policy and Procedures requires preclearance of any 10b5-1 plan by our Legal Department and provides that executive officers may enter into or modify a 10b5-1 plan only during an open trading window and while not in possession of material non-public information.
 In addition, our Securities Trading Policy and Procedures generally prohibits our executive officers from entering into overlapping 10b5-1 plans.